 Back in the halcyon days of 2014, Peak DMC (a destination management company) and Skift (a travel industry news site) released a report focusing on the growing popularity of experiential travel.

 The report stated: “Intense global demand for travel experiences that resonate on a deeper emotional level is driving travel brands to develop a product that is more adventurous, more personalized and more attuned to local culture, inspiring consumers toward a path of self-discovery.”

 Eight years later, and following a two-year span in which the tourism spigot was essentially shut off, that feeling among consumers has considerably heightened.

 Experiential travel, a form of tourism where travelers immerse themselves into a destination by engaging with its history, culture, food and environment, is most certainly having a moment.

-With climate change, political instability and the COVID-19 pandemic all wreaking havoc on the planet, travelers’ tastes have changed along with the world.
+With climate change, political instability and illnesses all wreaking havoc on the planet, travelers’ tastes have changed along with the world.
 When the pandemic disrupted lives, it altered the travel outlook for many.
 Rather than lounging on a beach or relaxing in a luxurious hotel, travelers are now choosing experiences over amenities.

 “We continue to see a significant increase in groups with a strong interest in experiential travel,” said Jeff Roy, executive vice president of revenue management for Collette Tours.
 “In particular, our explorations product line offers immersive experiences and the opportunities for guests to really get to know the local culture while in the destination.
 We expect this to continue as groups seek out travel experiences in the future.”